madewokherd/ALttPDoorRandomizer/docs/Customizer.md

 ### ow-crossed

 This must be defined by player.
 Each player number should be listed with the appropriate sections and each of these players MUST have `ow_crossed` enabled in the `settings` section in order for any values here to take effect.
-This section has three primary subsections: `force_crossed`, `force_noncrossed`, and `limit_crossed`.
+This section has four primary subsections: `force_crossed`, `force_noncrossed`, `limit_crossed`, and `undefined_chance`.
+There are also

 #### force_crossed / force_noncrossed